Tazri/c/README.md

 # C Programming Language

-This is my simple and small documentation on c.
+This is my simple and small documentation on c for me.
 I create this documentation on ansi standard c programming language.

 ## **_Table of Content_**